Baedrick/dk_renderer/README.md

 ```
 If everything worked correctly, there will be a `bin` folder containing all
 artifacts required for the viewer to function.
 By default, `build.bat` builds
 all build targets in debug mode.
-See more information in `build.bat`.
+See more build configuration information in
+`build.bat`.

 # Codebase
 The codebase has the following top-level structure.